MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/using-dataflows-with-on-premises-data.md

 - If several gateways are needed, the best practice is to build several dataflows (one for each gateway) and use the compute or table reference capabilities to unify the data.

 - Dataflows are only supported using enterprise gateways.
-Personal gateways will not be available for selection in the drop-down lists and settings screens.
+Personal gateways won't be available for selection in the drop-down lists and settings screens.

-- Using gateways in dataflows is only supported for people with *Admins* permissions. *Can use* and *Can use + share* permissions levels are not currently supported.
+- Using gateways in dataflows is only supported for people with *Admins* permissions. *Can use* and *Can use + share* permissions levels aren't currently supported.

 For information about troubleshooting issues with gateways, or configuring the gateway service for your network, go to [On-premises data gateway documentation](/data-integration/gateway).